Surrey Food Bank warehouse and community support

 Things to Know

-The Surrey Food Bank respectfully acknowledges the shared, unceded traditional territory of the Katzie, Semiahmoo, Kwantlen and other Coast Salish Peoples on which we live and work.
+The Surrey Food Bank respectfully acknowledges the shared, unceded traditional territory of the Katzie, Semiahmoo, Kwantlen, and other Coast Salish Peoples on which we live and work.

 The Surrey Food Bank is a member of Food Banks Canada and abides by their Code of Ethics.

-The Surrey Food Bank Society is an incorporated society (S-18272) in B.C. and a registered charity with Canada Revenue Agency (13216-8162-RR0001).
+The Surrey Food Bank Society is an incorporated society (S-18272) in British Columbia and a registered charity with the Canada Revenue Agency (13216-8162-RR0001).

-A NON-PROFIT, CHARTITABLE ORGANIZATION
+A NON-PROFIT, CHARITABLE ORGANIZATION

 We Rely on Support